IDAES/idaes-pse/idaes/models_extra/co2_capture_and_utilization/unit_models/README.md

-This directory contains theunit models of Carbon Capture, Utilisation and Storage(CCUS)
+This directory contains the unit models for Carbon Capture and Utilization